 This tent has great promise with a couple of key improvements to make.
 It is just as comfortable in a lot of ways as many of our award winners.
 It is easy to set up and adds a little bit of fun with its star-gazing fly.
 It's got some good heft to it, but at a comparatively affordable price point, it just might be the right model for the right thrifty backpacker.

 The Kelty Dirt Motel 2 holds its own against in terms of comfort but takes a big hit on weight, ultimately pulling it down the list.

 This tent is a comfortable option with some nice features that separate it from others at a similar price point.
 The two massive side doors make entering and exiting the tent really easy.
 Though it skimps a little on the length (84"), the crossbar pole maximizes peak height and provides ample headroom.
-In fact, it has much the same design and interior architecture of the award-winning Big Agnes Copper Spur HV UL2.

 We found that the vestibules provided ample storage space for a pack and footwear.
 The pockets on the inside are modest.
-Each side has a small one and there is a slightly larger one overhead.
+Each side has a small one, and there is a slightly larger one overhead.